-Among his many museum-supported efforts, Osborn directed the development of a wide range of quality visual materials featuring Piltdown, and made these materials easily available to textbook publishers and the popular press.
-His goal was to freeze in place his own aging theory of human origins.
-And the success of this strategy is an American tragedy.
-By flooding the market with compelling visual materials, Osborn, with sympathetic textbook authors and a socially conservative public as accomplices, advanced a racialized theory of evolution that would survive Piltdown’s fall from grace in 1953 and taint the teaching of biology in high schools and colleges well into the 1970s.
+By flooding the market, Osborn, with sympathetic textbook authors and a socially conservative public as accomplices, advanced a racialized theory of evolution that resisted countervailing evidence for decades, survived Piltdown’s fall in 1953, and tainted the teaching of biology in high schools and colleges well into the 1970s.
 Continue reading